 I don’t know David Aldridge personally and am only slightly familiar with his work.
 I have no ax to grind.
-Aldridge fell into my sites as a matter of random circumstance, and I wrote about his piece because it was interesting and because it seemed important in this era of hard-to-define-and-understand business change that I comment.
+Aldridge landed in my sights as a matter of random circumstance, and I wrote about his piece because it was interesting and because it seemed important in this era of hard-to-define-and-understand business change that I comment.
 I expected him to notice, and I’m glad he responded, even though we never got to a point where we agreed with each other.

 I don’t think I’ve made an enemy out of David Aldridge, because I don’t think that Aldridge cared or cares about me or what I wrote beyond having an indignant, visceral response to my opinion.
 But even if I have, I’d do it again.

 I’ve picked on David Pogue, plenty.
 Dave and I remain cordial (we have a relationship that stretches back years; “cordial” is the word I’ve always applied to it).
 I’ve called out Chris Brogan, too, and I’m pretty sure that Chris and I are OK.
 Both Brogan and Pogue have complained when they didn’t like stuff I wrote about them.